 A regional healthcare needs assessment is underway and due to report early 2023 on recommendations for childhood weight management pathways in the North East.

-In Northumberland the Northumbria Healthcare NHS Foundation Trust will take referrals for children who have co-morbidities associated with their overweight or obese status.
-(Click here for Appendix 1).
+In Northumberland the Northumbria Healthcare NHS Foundation Trust will take referrals for children who have co-morbidities associated with their overweight/ obese status (see Appendix 1).